 “I was very proud of the film when it came out, it crossed over into so many genres it is difficult to pigeon hole it, and I’m not sure that it should be.
 It’s part black comedy, horror and science fiction.
 Certainly similarities in the humor can be seen in another film Kubrick directed, ‘Dr. Strangelove,’” McDowell said.

 The mention of Peter Sellers as the lead in the hysterical Dr. Strangelove film, got us both laughing at this point, especially when discussing our favorite scenes.

 McDowell continued, “Kubrick was a genius and went on to make several amazing films, including “2001: A Space Odyssey.”

 And whom does Macdonald find to be mesmerizing onscreen as an actor?

 “(Leonardo) DiCaprio is someone that is a wonderful actor, I truly enjoy watching him onscreen.
 Robert Downey Jr. is another actor who is one of this generation’s most talented actors.
 He get’s it, he really does,” McDowell said.

 “You betcha!
 I’m certainly not out every weekend signing autographs, but I do enjoy meeting fans of ‘A Clockwork Orange’ and sharing a few stories with them,” McDowell stated.

-Chatting with Malcolm McDowell was a very pleasant experience.
+Chatting with McDowell was a very pleasant experience.
 He was funny and charming.
 He continues to appear in movies today, such as last year’s “Easy A,” and has recurring roles in HBO’s “Entourage” and TNT’s “Franklin and Bash.”

 Sarah Adamson © August 8, 2011